drewdorris/Powder/README.md

 # Powder

-Powder is a Spigot plugin which utilizes particles & sound effects to allow for fully customizable pictures and animations.
+Powder is a Spigot plugin which utilizes particles & sound effects to allow for incredibly customizable pictures and animations.

 Powders can be used for a fun donator perk (like SimplePets or LibsDisguises), they can be used as signs (like HolographicDisplays), or they can be used to spruce up a world/build.
 Powders are created in a powders.yml file, where sounds and particles can be manipulated extensively.
 Images can be imported to be created out of particles, Note Block Studio files can be imported to create songs, and other features can be utilized to allow for virtually any creation.